Pancreatic Tumors

 A pancreatic tumor is an abnormal proliferation and dysregulated replication of cells within the pancreas.
 There are two groups of pancreatic tumors: exocrine tumors, that originate from exocrine cells, and endocrine tumors, that originate from endocrine cells.

-Of the exocrine tumors, there are 2 types: benign adenomas (non-cancerous) and malignant adenocarcinomas (cancerous).
+Of the exocrine tumors, there are two types: benign adenomas (non-cancerous) and malignant adenocarcinomas (cancerous).
 Adenocarcinomas are much more common than adenomas, but both are rare in dogs and cats.

-Of the endocrine tumors, there are 3 types: insulinomas, gastrinomas, and glucagonomas.
-All 3 are cancerous or malignant (i.e., invasive and prone to spread).
+Of the endocrine tumors, there are three types: insulinomas, gastrinomas, and glucagonomas.
+All are cancerous or malignant (i.e., invasive and prone to spread).
 The most common is the insulinoma, followed by the gastrinoma and the glucaconoma (see handout “Neuroendocrine Tumors” for more information on these types of tumors).
-These tumors are also rare in dogs and cats.
+These tumors are rare in dogs and cats.

-Altogether, the most common pancreatic cancer in dogs and cats are insulinomas, followed by adenocarcinomas.
+The most common pancreatic tumors in dogs and cats are insulinomas, followed by adenocarcinomas.
 Both of these tumors are more common in dogs than cats.

 What causes pancreatic tumors?